DanaMurali/BNTA_ServerSideProject/README.md

 1) CREATE DATABASE nightowl;
 2) Run Spring Boot Night Owl Application.
 3) Choice of entering in recipes through postman(contact us for json file) or database(copy and paste code from our db resources onto terminal).
+4) From user's point of view, we're currently at a point where user can only input allergy or cooking time not both at once